Get 15% Off

 A 2016 systematic review identified five studies investigating L-theanine’s ability to reduce acute anxiety and stress.
 Researchers found that supplementation with this nootropic helped people cope better in stressful situations and reduce anxiety.
 And although studies had small sample sizes, these findings indicated that L-theanine could be one of the best nootropics for anxiety.

 More recent trials confirmed these findings, showing that supplementation with L-theanine helped people feel less stressed, anxious, and depressed.
 General anxiety and depression are all too common in today’s fast-paced, high-stress world, so the idea that there may be natural alternatives to synthetic pharmaceuticals is intriguing to say the least.
 Why take a xanax if you notice that same calming effect from a drink containing L-theanine?

-In addition to helping people overcome stress and anxiety, it appears that L-theanine could be one of the crucial nootropics for depression.
-Studies in mice discovered that supplementing with L-theanine balanced the levels of serotonin, dopamine, and norepinephrine in certain parts of the brain.
-That’s important because regulating these neurotransmitters plays a vital role in depression management.
+In addition to helping people overcome stress and anxiety, it appears that L-theanine could be one of the crucial nootropics for fighting symptoms of depression.
+Studies in mice discovered that supplementing with L-theanine balanced the levels of serotonin, dopamine and norepinephrine in key areas of the brain.
+That’s important because regulation of these neurotransmitters plays a vital role in depression management.
 In this particular study, this translated to mice exhibiting less depressive-like behaviors.